GeneralTrademark/gtm-site/src/markdown/info.md

 __How we work:__

-We use questions as the basis for all the work we do.
-To answer those questions, we build tools.
-They range from digital products, to machines, to manufacturing systems and beyond.
-The tools and their output are our deliverables.
+We work closely with our clients to build tools ranging from digital products to manufacturing systems.

+Our focus is on providing access to knowledge and facilitating the type of futures described by [Alan Kay](http://www.newmediareader.com/book_samples/nmr-26-kay.pdf) [Brett Victor](https://vimeo.com/97903574), [Jane Fulton Suri](https://www.designboom.com/design/jane-fulton-suri-interview-ideo-little-book-of-design-research-ethics-04-25-2016/)

 We work best when solving problems that combine hardware, software and infrastructure.

 __Hire us to:__

+* Build front end experiences for complex ideas.
-* Analyze objects with machine learning
+* Think about machine learning for non traditional domains.
-* Build a next generation manufacturing system
+* Build a next generation manufacturing system.
-* Research and prototype a new digital curriculum
 * Invent a new operating system

 __Who we are:__

-General Trademark is [Callil Capuozzo](callil.com) and [Gavin Atkinson](http://www.gav.space/) with a network of designers, strategists, and developers.
+General Trademark is [Callil Capuozzo](callil.com) and [Gavin Atkinson](http://www.gav.space/).
+We are supported by a network of designers, developers and writers in addition to organizations like [Learning Gardens](http://learning-gardens.co/).

 __Get in touch:__